OS366/phantom/.github/BRANCH_PROTECTION.md

 ## How It Works

 1. When code is pushed to main or a PR is created:
+   - GitHub automatically verifies GPG signatures (if signed commits are required)
    - GitHub Actions automatically runs the CI pipeline
    - Tests are executed using `npm test`
    - Tests run on Node.js 18.x and 20.x

-2. If tests pass:
+2. If tests pass and commits are signed (if required):
    - ✅ Status check shows green
+   - ✅ Commit signature verified
    - PR can be merged to main

-3. If tests fail:
+3. If tests fail or commits are not signed:
-   - ❌ Status check shows red
+   - ❌ Status check shows red (if tests fail)
+   - ❌ Commit signature verification fails (if unsigned)
    - PR cannot be merged to main
-   - Developer must fix failing tests and push again
+   - Developer must fix issues and push again

 ## Manual Testing